Canon 5D Mark II vs G1X Mark III

 - More heavily discounted: Has been available for much longer (launched in September 2008).

-Reasons to prefer the Canon PowerShot G1 X Mark III:
+Advantages of the Canon PowerShot G1 X Mark III:

 - More detail: Has more megapixels (24 vs 21MP), which boosts linear resolution by 7%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).